SolidHal/noisedeck/README.md

 TODO:

-- add chamfers
-  - topcase upper
-  - topcase lower

 - add slots in topcase lower for magnets that use the ipad magnets to keep the deck closed,
   - like how the folio cases stay closed on the face of the ipad

 - add power switch to turn on/off the usb dac so the ipad will still use its speakers

-- add spacer to midcase to fill the upper left/right corners and keep the btrfld in place?

 - test trackpad with ipad usb

 - figure out wiring/hub/ports

-- figure out apple pencil
+- corner chamfers

+- main usbc cable wiring